refinedev/refine/documentation/docs/tutorial/1-getting-started/0-intro.md

 </UIConditional>

 :::info Using CodeSandbox?
-Prefer to finish this tutorial in an online code editor?
+Prefer to go through this tutorial in an online code editor?
 That's possible!

 <details>